 ingredient notes

-This is a summary, see the detailed recipe card provided at the bottom of this page for the full measurements.
+This is a summary, see the detailed recipe card provided at the bottom of this page for the full measurements and detailed instructions.

 - basmati rice - while this Ninja Foodi white rice recipe uses basmati rice, you can also use it for other types of medium to long white rice varieties, such as jasmine, Surinam, or pandan rice.